eric-s-s/dice-tables/README.md

 Out[50]: {1: 16, 2: 16, 3: 16, 4: 16, 5: 16, 6: 16} <- this is correct, it's just stupid.
 ```

+"remove_die" and "add_die" are safe.
+They raise an error if you
+remove too many dice or add or remove a negative number.
+If you remove or combine with a negative number, nothing should happen.
-"remove_die" raises an error if you remove too many times, but if you use "remove" to remove what you
+If you use "remove" to remove what you haven't added,
-haven't added, it may or may not raise an error, but it's guaranteed buggy
+it may or may not raise an error, but it's guaranteed buggy
 ```
 In [19]: table = dt.DiceTable()